callmej0/ros2_documentation/source/Tutorials/Advanced/Ament-Lint-For-Clean-Code.rst

   }

-This simple program accesses a part of memory out of bounds of the allocated array.Running Running ``ament_cppcheck`` in the directory with the file will yield the following results:
+This simple program accesses a part of memory out of bounds of the allocated array.
+Running ``ament_cppcheck`` in the directory with the file will yield the following results:

 .. code-block:: console